 Care and Maintenance for Antique and Distressed Rugs

-Light suction vacuum with an aerated bristle extension on an as-needed basis.
-This will reduce strong suction while also extract any problematic debris from the surface of the rug or carpet.
-Roller brush vacuuming in less or infrequent intervals.
-As with all carpets, especially those small and thin in character, avoid using a roller brush vacuum along edges, corners, and never on fringe.
+Carpets exhibiting distress and or low pile with thin character are generally best swept once a week or as needed.
+Should vacuuming be a preference, a mechanical broom (or non-electric) push driven sweeper will prove less abrasive.
+Suction vacuum is not recommended except infrequent annual basis or as needed.
+Moderately distressed rugs, or rugs with little wear may have light suction vacuum with an aerated bristle extension on an as-needed basis.
+This will reduce strong suction while also extracting any problematic debris from the surface of the rug or carpet.
+Roller brush vacuuming may be okay in less or infrequent intervals.
+As with all carpets, especially those small and thin in character, avoid using a roller brush vacuum along edges, corners, and never on the fringe.

 Long Term Care:

-For moderate to heavy traffic areas, repositioning/turning the carpet 180 degrees every 12 months will help distribute potential wear and/or isolated Ultraviolet light exposure.
+For moderate to heavy traffic areas, repositioning/turning the carpet 180 degrees every 12 months will help distribute potential wear and/or isolated ultraviolet (UV) light exposure.
 This is especially helpful to perform when carpets are partially under furniture or in close proximity to windows/skylights.

-Depending on how much traffic your carpet is subject to, we recommend professional hand-cleaned every 2-5 years.
-Generally the cost of this is inexpensive.
+Depending on how much traffic your carpet is subject to, we recommend professional hand-cleaning every 2-5 years.
+Generally, the cost of this is inexpensive.
 The process entails slight dusting on a smooth surface (vacuuming from the back of the carpet to vibrate out dirt or grit with a roller brush) and hand washing with cold to lukewarm water and a mild detergent.

 Hand knotted rugs are extremely durable, even those exhibiting distressed aesthetic.
 Under average conditions, your carpet may need few, if any, repairs over many years.
 To add to the longevity of your carpet, pad is highly recommended.
 Some carpets may be sensitive to the hard pressure of high heel shoes or the traction of tennis shoe type rubber soles.
 Contact us if you have concerns.